donnyboy72/donnyboy72/README.md

 * 🌍  I'm based in Charleston, SC
 * ✉️  You can contact me at [donavanwatley@yahoo.com](mailto:donavanwatley@yahoo.com)
 * 🧠  I'm currently learning object-oriented programming, data structures and algorithms.
 I'm a part of College of Charleston Undergrad Research team Universal Design and Engineering Lab(UDEL).
-Our goal is to find a way to hel those with disabilities by using AI.
+Our goal is to find a way to help those with disabilities by using AI.
 * 💬  I hold a secret clearance until May 2029

 <p align="left">